mj41/Algorithm-SpiralMatrix/docs/snail.md

 ![9x9-c](./vis-9x9-c.png)

 Now we can return back to see that dark green emerged two layers sooner.
-Whole pattern and algorithm is visualized magenta, read, green from dark to light and finally blue.
+Whole pattern and algorithm is visualized by colors in these order: magenta, red, green from dark to light and finally blue.

 ![9x9](./vis-9x9.png)